Clinical Microbiology Short Essay Question And Answers

 • Colonies appear within 2 days

-• It shows a velvety to powder surface and are colored.
+• It shows a velvety to powder surface and is colored.

 Mycology Colonies